Healthier Banana Bread

-Banana loaf always goes down well and it’s a great way of using up very ripe bananas that would otherwise be thrown away.
+Banana loaf cake always goes down well and it’s a great way of using up very ripe bananas that would otherwise be thrown away.
+This is a healthier version of my usual recipe, containing less fat and sugar and around 163 calories a slice.
 You can find banana chips for the topping in larger supermarkets and health food stores, but don’t worry if not, either bake ‘naked’ or top with a few walnut or pecan nut halves instead.

 - oil for brushing or spraying